Proton VPN VPN Review

 Security

 Proton VPN has impressive security.
 It doesn't leak your IP address or DNS queries while you're connected to it, and it has proper TLS implementation, protecting you from man-in-the-middle attacks.
-Also, its kill switch works as intended, blocking unencrypted data leaking from your system in case of a reboot or reconnecting after a loss of internet.
+Additionally, its kill switch works as intended, blocking unencrypted data from leaking from your system in case of a reboot or reconnecting after a loss of internet connection.

 Pros